talapkapetra/neuron-project/README.md

 Mann-Whitney U test was performed to compare *as vs. ss* data.

-Newmanm-Keuls test (with Tukey) was performed to make pairweis comparisons between markers.
+Newmanm-Keuls test (with Tukey) was performed to make pairweis comparisons between *markers*.

 Bouton Surface area / Volume ratio